 Lorna Wing Cookery’s responsibilities

-- We follow and teach appropriate health-and-safety and food-hygiene procedures and are equipped with appropriate first-aid skills and resources.
+- We follow and teach appropriate health-and-safety and food-hygiene procedures.

 - We have the appropriate public-liability insurance.

 Personal or parental/guardian responsibilities

 - All participants must wear comfortable, practical clothing in the kitchen, including an apron and flat, non-slip, enclosed shoes.
 Long hair must be tied back and any loose jewellery secured.

 - The minimum age for The Duke of Edinburgh participants is 14.
 If, as the parent or guardian, you feel that the child or young person in your care is not sufficiently responsible around kitchen hazards, we would ask that they do not take part.
 Lorna Wing Cookery cannot be held responsible for an accident or injury arising from a lack of understanding.

 - Online-course participants should be supervised in their own kitchen by a parent or guardian, where practicable.

 This policy statement has been drawn up on the basis of legislation, policy and guidance that seeks to protect children and young people in England.
 A summary of this legislation is available from nspcc.org.uk/childprotection.

 - to protect children and young people who undertake a course with Lorna Wing Cookery.